What is the Double Declining Balance Depreciation Method?

 The total expense over the life of the asset will be the same under both approaches.
 The only difference is the timing of the expense.

 Since depreciation is tax-deductible (and, therefore, lowers a company’s net income), the company pays less in taxes in the early years and higher taxes in the later years with the double declining balance method.

 There are various alternative methods that can be used for calculating a company’s annual depreciation expense.

 - Sum of years digits

 Companies will typically keep two sets of books (two sets of financial statements) – one for tax filings, and one for investors.
 Companies can (and do) use different depreciation methods for each set of books.
-For tax purposes, they want the expense to be high (to lower taxes) and for investors, they want deprecation to be low (to show higher profits).
+For tax purposes, they want the expense to be high (to lower taxes).
+For investors, they want deprecation to be low (to show higher profits).

-Thank you for reading this guide to the strategies behind the double declining balance depreciation method.
+Thank you for reading this guide to the purpose behind the double declining balance depreciation method.